kenkawakenkenke/tempescope/README.md

 - OpenTempescope/TempescopeController/TempescopeDemo
   runs on an iOS device to control your OpenTempescope.
 The distributed version does not connect to a weather forecast service of any sort- this is left as an exercise for the reader.

+For more information about the entire project, see our website at: http://tempescope.com

 Ken Kawamoto (ken@kawamoto.co.uk)